 Interior of the cafe with wooden tables and chairs

-Miso, shoyu, vinegars, pickles, sauces, and preserves are essential to the Japanese table.
-Directed by each microseason, fermentation and preservation have been practiced in Japan for centuries.
+Miso, shoyu, mirin, and pickles are essential to the Japanese table.
+And they tell the tale of the mircoseasons across a single year.
 Today, we know that fermented foods are essential for a healthy gut, supporting mental and physical well-being.
+Learn about the spectrum of fermentation styles across Japan, and koji’s vital role.

 Tax included.